wailim0506/ITP4915M_Project/templatev1/READMDE.md

 > please note that I want to replace the MysqlConnector with the MySql.Data package for better performance and more
 > functionality.
-> Consider remove the MysqlConnector package from the project on the future.
+> Consider removing the MysqlConnector package from the project on the future.

 ## about the password encryption